top of page

 GENERAL PROVISIONS

-1. Sampling and analysis in situwith long-term time frames(10-year scales and above).
+1. Sampling and analysis in situ with long-term time frames(10-year scales and above).

-2. Implementation of experiments to identify climate change impacts on biodiversity and ecosystem functioning, especially small, shallow, aquatic ecosystems that predominate in the landscape worldwide.Example: temperature increase registrations and simulations of extreme conditions based on IPCC reports verifying how change could interfere in the quality of available water.
+2. Implementation of experiments to identify climate change impacts on biodiversity and ecosystem functioning, especially small, shallow, aquatic ecosystems that predominate in the landscape worldwide.
+Example: temperature increase registrations and simulations of extreme conditions based on IPCC reports, verifying how change could interfere with the quality of available water.

-3. Establishing what the pre-impact conditions were through studies in areas suchas Paleo-limnology (ten-year or hundred-year scales).
+3. Establishing what the pre-impact conditions were through studies in areas such as Paleo-limnology (ten-year or hundred-year scales).

-5. Understanding interactions present within biological communities and their relations to local, regional and global factors.
+5. Understanding interactions present within biological communities and their relations to local, regional, and global factors.

 bottom of page